apostrophecms/docs/docs/guide/migration/upgrading.md

 - The area template tag format is now `{% area data.page, 'areaName' %}`.
 Note that this no longer includes the configuration of widgets since that is now done in module configuration.
 - Area "singletons" are no longer a separate field type or template helper.
 They were always simply areas that only allowed one widget.
 With the other area changes, there is not much benefit to having that feature over adding the `max: 1` option to an area field.

+#### Client-side assets

+- A2 widget player formats are deprecated.
+The "lean" widget player structure can be more easily converted to the [A3 widget player](/guide/custom-widgets.md#client-side-javascript-for-widgets) due to a similar structure.
+- The `pushAsset` method for delivering CSS and client-side JS is replaced by [placing files in the correct location](/guide/front-end-assets.md).
+- The `/public` directory *within modules* is [moved to `/ui/public`](/guide/static-module-assets.md).

-#### Other module configuration changes
+#### Other changes

 - In A2, relationships between two piece or page types were referred to as "joins."
 In A3 they are called "relationships."
 [The `relationship` field type](/reference/field-types/relationship.md) is fundamentally the same as the previous `joinByArray` and `joinByOne` fields (using a `max: 1` option to replicate the latter).
 [See the guide](relationships.md#using-a-relationship-in-templates) regarding for changes in template use.
 - The `array` field type uses [a new syntax for adding its field schema](/reference/field-types/array.md#module-field-definition), matching the new module field schema syntax.
 - The `tags` field from A2 no longer exists.
 In most cases we recommend replacing that by adding a piece type for categorization.
 The core `@apostrophecms/image-tag` and `@apostrophecms/file-tag` modules are examples of this.
+- Template helper methods need to be adjusted to use the singular form of their module aliases, e.g., `apos.attachments.url` to `apos.attachment.url`.

 ### Data Structure

 The following changes apply to database documents in A2 databases' primary content collection, `aposDocs`, unless otherwise specified.
-These are the majority of changes, but are not guaranteed to be completely comprehensive.

 - Apostrophe core *document* type names (the `type` property) change to reflect the A3 version names (e.g., `apostrophe-image`, `@apostrophecms/image`).
 - Apostrophe core *widget* type names (the `type` property) change to reflect the A3 version names (e.g., `apostrophe-video` to `@apostrophecms/video`).